About Ashe Skyler

 I've seen the Redwoods, hiked part of the Grand Canyon, stood on Pike's Peak, smelled the delightful scents in Yellowstone, and looked up at the Delicate Arch, but no place is home like the Appalachian foothills.
 I was born and raised in rural Alabama, and I've been through over half the states.
 And yes, I grew up barefoot!
 Grass feels better on my toes than socks.
 I'm more likely to wear shoes these days, but I still dress in jeans and a loose tshirt.
 Fancy clothes and ribbons don't determine your skill and I don't intend to pretend like they do.
 But if you like to wear pantyhose or ties, by all means, go for it.

 I'm married to a fellow I met in college and we have a rambunctious toddler.
 Who is intelligent to the point it's scary.
 And we have one "ShiChi".
 She's half chihuahua and half shih tzu.
 I prefer to call her a "chitzu".
 Much easier to say.
+Which lead to her name of Chiaotzu.
 And she sheds worse than a cat!

 Like most artists, I've been drawing since I was big enough to scribble.
 I mostly drew canines, felines, and dragons before I started expanding to people and other things.
 I am self-taught and began accepting commissions in 2010.
 I have gone to college, but not for art.
 I've studied computer networking systems and accounting.